From prototype to market entry with the EIC Accelerator

 In the 8th Research Framework Programme (FP) Horizon 2020, the EU provided funding totalling around 80 billion euros.
 The SME instrument supported highly innovative SMEs in the implementation of their innovation projects from the idea to the market launch with up to 2.5 million euros.
 The Horizon 2020 framework programme ended after seven years at the end of 2020.

-We recommend to start planning an EIC Accelerator project at an early stage:
+We recommend planning an EIC Accelerator project at an early stage:

 The EIC Accelerator is intended as a funding instrument for small and medium-sized enterprises that meet the SME criteria.
 Start-ups and young companies as well as natural persons are also eligible to apply.
-For an SME to be eligible, it must be established in an EU Member State, or in a Horizon 2020 associated country.
-In the EIC Accelerator, only individual companies that apply for a project as a company are funded.
+For an SME to be eligible to apply, it must be established in an EU Member State, or in a Horizon 2020 associated country.
+Only individual companies that submit a project application as a company will be funded.

-A prerequisite for funding in the EIC Accelerator is a high-risk idea with high market potential and a high degree of innovation.
-Therefore, it should be a disruptive innovation that involves a complete restructuring or disruption of existing, traditional business models, products, technologies or services.
+A prerequisite for funding in the EIC Accelerator is a high-risk idea with a high market potential and degree of innovation.
+Therefore, it should be a disruptive innovation that involves a complete restructuring of existing, traditional business models, products, technologies or services.
 Both technical and non-technical innovations, such as social innovations or innovations in the service sector, are supported.